 Day 5: Storytelling or Cross-Cultural Relationship Building

 The fifth day of the lesson plan sequence is devoted entirely either to a storytelling activity (probably 3 times a month) or to a cross-cultural project (once a month).
+These activities are not included in the ULAT, which is exclusively a language teaching tool.
+Storytelling activities or cross-cultural relationship opportunities must rather must be created or organized by the instructor.
 If the focus is on storytelling, on Day 3, an excerpt from a video was shown.
 On Day 4, the students saw a lesson leading them to recall the content and work with the new vocabulary from that excerpt.
 On Day 5, their task is to retell the story to their instructor and, in the process, to respond to his or her questions.
 The teacher displays the video to the class, cued to the start of the particular excerpt the students have seen, and show them its key scenes.
 The teacher can simply ask them questions about the scene, however a richer activity is to have the students try to retell the story to their teacher.
 This can reveal some rather hilarious misunderstandings on their part about the story’s plot, especially if the teacher strings the students along and goes along with their misunderstanding, but their inaccuracy is of little consequence.
 The story, after all, is just a pretense to get the students to speak while doing so in an entertaining fashion.
 In time, the teacher can reel the students back in and explain to them the reality of the plot.

 If the focus of Day 5 is on cross-cultural relationship building, the teachers use their students’ projects (PowerPoint presentations, e-mail, voice recording, etc.), or those received from their exchange classroom, as the topic of discussion for class that day, again treating all discussion as an oral participation session.
 For example, click here to listen to an average first year American student of Spanish recounting his daily routine for his Mexican cultural exchange partner.
 Once the teacher has played the student’s recording for his classmates, the teacher directs questions to the students regarding their classmate’s daily routine and how it differs from or resembles their own.
 Even richer is to play the corresponding recording of the student’s counterpart in Mexico because it allows the students not only to discuss the Mexican young person’s daily routine, but also to hear a more authentic accent, to note how he drops the subject pronoun, in contrast to the American student, and to learn how the life of a Mexican student differs from their own.
 Even if the Mexican student records his routine in English, the students can still benefit as they again learn cultural facts, empathize with his challenges in learning English and then can discuss in Spanish what they have heard.